smussenden/352-652-Summer-2017/in-class-midterm/in-class-mid-term-study-guide.md

-## Study guide for JOUR352/652 In-Class Mid-Term Exam
+k## Study guide for JOUR352/652 In-Class Mid-Term Exam

 If you want to do well on this in-class exam, please commit the following fundamentals to memory.